 Substitutions

-- Substitute whole milk for half and half for a lighter chowder.
+- Substitute whole milk for half-and-half for a lighter chowder.

-- Substitute cream for half and half for a more decadent chowder.
+- Substitute cream for half-and-half for a more decadent chowder.

-Half and half is a mixture of 1/2 whole milk and 1/2 cream.Recipe Source
+Half-and-half is a mixture of 1/2 whole milk and 1/2 cream.
+Purchase it premade or mix your own.Recipe Source

 This chowder recipe is adapted from the Wild Strawberry Lodge cookbook.
 The Wild Strawberry Lodge is located in Sitka, Alaska, and serves gourmet fresh fish recipes every day during the summer fishing season.Fish Seasoning